 Another type of OSA treatment, called oral appliance therapy, involves wearing a special mouthpiece during sleep.
 The mouthpiece is designed to prevent the jaw or tongue from moving into a position that blocks the airway.
 This type of treatment may not resolve breathing disruptions and may only be an option for people with OSA that is not severe.

 Less often, surgery can be considered to treat OSA.
-Surgery can help clear the airway by removing surrounding tissue or can implant a nerve stimulation device designed to help regulate breathing.
+Surgery can help clear the airway by removing surrounding tissue or advancing the jaws forward to widen the airway.
+There is also the option to implant a nerve stimulation device designed to help regulate breathing.

 Health care providers work closely with patients to determine the most appropriate components of a treatment plan for each individual, so questions about the pros and cons of each treatment option should be reviewed with a doctor or sleep specialist.